-Project HOME's supportive housing programs offer permanent, subsidized housing for individuals and families who had been homeless.
+Project HOME's supportive housing programs offer permanent housing for individuals and families who had been homeless.
 Most residents come to Project HOME from a safe haven, a shelter or from the streets.

-Connelly House is a clean-and-sober, permanent affordable supportive housing residence for adults, providing 55 fully-furnished, subsidized efficiency apartments.
+Connelly House is a clean-and-sober, permanent affordable supportive housing residence for adults, providing 55 fully-furnished efficiency apartments.
 Accessible units are also available.

 Residents are offered service coordination, personal recovery services, healthcare, education, social enterprise and employment opportunities.
 Residents are encouraged to participate in recovery-oriented activities that lead to personal growth, well-being and self-sufficiency.